-Current Liabilities: These are financial liabilities that will become due in a shorter period of time, may be within a year.
+Current Liabilities: These are financial liabilities that will become due in a shorter period of time, maybe within a year.
 These could include payments pending to suppliers and vendors within a short time period.
-Taxes payable to the government, salaries, dividends payable also falls under current liabilities.
+Taxes payable to the government, salaries, dividends payable also fall under current liabilities.

-- Assets: Assets give you a snapshot of whatever the company owns: in tangible and intangible formats.
-It will help you to realize the worth of the stock and if the company is giving you the right worth or not, if the company is overvaluing or undervaluing itself.
+Assets give you a snapshot of whatever the company owns: both tangible and intangible formats.
+It will help you to realize the worth of the stock and if the company is giving you the right worth or not, if the company is overvalued or undervalued itself.

-- Liabilities: Liabilities are basically whatever the company owes.
-Once you know what the company owns, if it owes more than that you know the company is under debt.
+Liabilities are basically whatever the company owes.
+Once you know what the company owns if it owes more than that you know the company is under debt.
 You should keep in mind such parameters and have an idea of such information before you invest in a stock.

-We have understood what does a balance sheet have, what does it tell us and what does the information it contains imply.
+We have understood what a balance sheet has, what it tells us and what does the information it contains imply.
 We also need to understand what the balance sheet will not tell you.